Maverick568/Tidal-library-data-transfer-Rewrited/README.md

 A tiny tool to transfer all your music between 2 Tidal accounts.
 I'm rewrited my old code to work with new Tidal API by EbbLabs.

 I'm Maverick565, i was lost my old Github account, because of lost phone with 2FA.
 Meantime there was massive changes in Tidal API since latest version of Tidal Library Data Transfer so i decided to make new repo.
 I made some minor changes, now there is no separated apps for albums, artists, playlists and tracks, now you could choose action in CLI by input corresponding number.
-You could also transfer everything like before, just choose "5" from list.
+You could also transfer everything like before, just input corresponding number "1 - Full Transfer" then "5 - Everything".

+Mode selector:
+1 - Full Transfer (Login Source -> Export -> Login Dest -> Import)
+2 - Export Only (Login Source -> Save with METADATA -> Exit)
+3 - Import Only (Skip Source login, use local files with METADATA)

+Content selector:
 1 - Favorite Tracks

 2 - Albums